novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-93.md

 “A woman has to raise her value.
 The more you blatantly approach him, the more the CEO will feel burdened and step back.”

-“If I don’t approach, he rarely contacts me.”
+“If I'm not making the first move, he rarely contacts me.”

 “You have to endure it.”

-“Even if it takes a month, two months?”
+“Even if it takes a month or two?”

 “Yes, you have to endure it.”

-“I planned to have fun in Jeju Island…”
+“I had intended to have a good time on Jeju Island…”

 “It’s not a good method.
 He’ll definitely notice your feelings.
 That’s when a woman’s value drops the most.
 Some men might even start to mistreat you once they know your feelings.”

-“I don’t think Hyun-woo would do that…”
+“I don’t believe Hyun-woo would do that…”

 “Men are all the same.
 Please listen to me.
 You have to trust me, Director.”